 - Revolution: Monroe.
 He keeps losing good commanding officers.
 His habit of killing anyone (including families) who might have possibly betrayed him tends to leave people... uncomfortable.
 And dead.
 Episode 8 had him getting rid of Colonel John Faber.
 Episode 13 had Tom and Julia Neville packing up and running for it to avoid being killed off by Monroe.
 Episode 14 had Monroe kill off a captain who worked for Tom Neville out of paranoia.
 Episode 17 had Monroe kill off Captain Jeremy Baker because he thought the guy tried to assassinate him... only to find out later that he killed the wrong person.
 Episode 19 and the first season finale results in Tom Neville successfully becoming the new head of the Monroe Republic because he made an Exploited Trope out of this.

 - Star Trek: Pretty much every single officer in the Mirror Universe.

-- Commissars have a very Voltairian way of motivating their men.
+- Warhammer 40,000: Commissars have a very Voltairian way of motivating their men.
 But surprisingly, in gameplay terms it tends to work.
 And there's never any shortage of troops, since one thing the Imperium has in abundance is manpower.
 It also helps that you can selectively choose when you want to use his ability to reroll failed tests, especially with the new random chance that you lose your only anti tank soldier, when a tank is about to run you over.

 - Unless said men are from Catachan.
 The old Catachan list actually had a rule where Commissars had a chance of getting inconveniently shanked before the battle.